DBZNes/Shopco/README.md

-Need XAMPP or "Live server" extension to run index.html Doesn't have responsive (yet)
+Need XAMPP or "Live server" extension to run index.html <br>
+Doesn't have responsive (yet)